awsdocs/aws-doc-sdk-examples/kotlin/services/glue/Readme.md

 - [Performing various AWS Glue operations](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/kotlin/services/glue/src/main/kotlin/com/kotlin/glue/GlueScenario.kt) (Multiple commands)

 ## Running the AWS Glue Kotlin files

-**IMPORTANT**

-The Kotlin examples perform AWS operations for the account and AWS Region for which you've specified credentials, and you may incur AWS service charges by running them.
-See the [AWS Pricing page](https://aws.amazon.com/pricing/) for details about the charges you can expect for a given service and operation.

 Some of these examples perform *destructive* operations on AWS resources, such as deleting a crawler by running the **DeleteCrawler** example. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.